Dennis Martin was 6 years old in June of 1969.

 He hadn’t been out of sight for more than five minutes, but William’s search quickly turned frantic.

 The father ran back up the trail toward Russell Field, hoping the boy had gotten turned around and went in the wrong direction.
 The others combed the area.

-Clyde hiked out to the Rangers Station, arriving after 9 pm.
+Clyde hiked out to the Park Rangers Station, arriving after 9 pm.

 By then, a massive storm had arrived, drenching the mountains in a massive rainfall and dropping overnight temperatures into the 50s.

-The next day, the search was hampered by conditions, but as word spread of the missing boy, a massive response grew.
+The next day, the search was hampered by 2.5 inches of rain and dense fog, but as word spread of the missing boy, a massive response grew.

 The search party grows to a counter-productive size

 Over the next few weeks, the search party grew to an unwieldy and counter-productive size.